-Form 8.3 - Maitland Institutional Services Limited: Re Curtis Banks Group plc
+Form 8.3 - Maitland Institutional Services Limited: Re Curtis Banks Group PLC

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary 0.5p Sale 500,000 GBP3.42
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary 0.5p Sale 500,000 GBP3.41

 (b) Cash-settled derivative transactions